voyager1998/voyager1998.github.io/source/_posts/EECS373Proj.md

 For the entire work, I would like to express special thanks to:

 * Prof. Sample and Prof. Smith's support throughout the semester ☕️🥃
-* my teammates: Shiyu, Regina and Ken's efforts on this project 🍦🍻
+* my teammates: Shiyu, Jingliang and Zhihao's efforts on this project 🍦🍻
-* my own passion 🍗🍺